mlakkadshaw/mlakkadshaw.github.com/_posts/2014-9-3-introduction_to_sails_js.md

 You don't want anyone accessing and performing unintended activity, like deleting all your real estates, so for that we have policies.
 If you are familiar with ExpressJS, polices are similar to ExpressJS middle-wares.
 The [official SailsJS documentation](http://sailsjs.org/#/documentation/concepts/Policies) explains policies in great detail, be sure to head over there and read about it in details.

+# Conclusion
+That's my take on SailsJS, it's a great framework to build apps in Node.JS.
+Let me know if you have any suggestions, questions about this in the comments.